luciusmagn/lambdas-and-logos/book.typ

 == It's not just the code

-A lot of the understanding of code is from how you write the actual lines of code, as in, the text in them.
+Understanding of code comes primarily from how you write the actual lines of code, as in, the text in them.
 However, that is not all.
 There are other things that are important to help your understanding, and to proliferate the understanding of others.

+=== Your programming environment matters

 For you, one thing that is important, and that may be often discounted is how you look at the code.
 Do you have an IDE, or a properly set up editor, that provides hints, Language Server Protocol actions, or REPL integration, editor that has nice colorful syntax highlighting that is appropriately smart#footnote[
     One thing I do often in my Emacs setup is that I define additional highlighting for the programming languages I use extensively for things that are not distinguished by default.
 In Scheme, for instance I highlight different naming conventions with different colors - predicate functions typically end